rudraprasadjena123/GITA-UniversityManagementSystem/README.md

 ### 2️⃣ Open the Project

-Open the project using any Java-supported IDE:
+Open the project using a Java-supported IDE such as:

 * Visual Studio Code
 * IntelliJ IDEA